Raime Unggi

-Raime Unggi (born 8 March 1970) is a Malaysian politician who has served as a Nominated Member of the Sabah State Legislative Assembly (MLA) since October 2020.
-He previously served as Member of Parliament (MP) for Tenom from March 2004 to May 2018.
-He is a member and the Division Chief of Tenom of the United Malays National Organisation (UMNO), a component party of the ruling Barisan Nasional (BN).
+Raime bin Unggi (born 8 March 1970) is a Malaysian politician who has served as Political Secretary to the Minister of Tourism, Culture and Environment of Sabah since December 2025.
+He was a Nominated Member of the Sabah State Legislative Assembly (MLA) from October 2020 until October 2025 in the Gabungan Rakyat Sabah (GRS) state administration under Chief Minister Hajiji Noor and previously served as the Member of Parliament (MP) for Tenom from March 2004 to May 2018.
+He is a member and the Division Chief of Tenom of the United Malays National Organisation of Sabah (Sabah UMNO), a branch of a component party of the ruling Barisan Nasional (BN).

 He was elected to the Dewan Rakyat, Parliament in the 2004 general election.
-Little known at the time, he replaced Parliamentary Secretary Rizalman Abdullah for the BN nomination for Tenom seat and went on to win the general election for the seat.
-On 8 October 2020, he was appointed to the Sabah State Legislative Assembly by Chief Minister Hajiji Noor as a Nominated Member.
+Little known at the time, he replaced Parliamentary Secretary Rizalman Abdullah for the BN nomination for the Tenom constituency and went on to win in the general election.